aarizat/project-manager-REST-API/README.md

 ```
 4. Configure the database.

-This API uses a MySQL database, the reason why you must configure one.
+This API uses a MySQL database, the reason why you should configure one.
 For this it's included in this repository a file called `setup_db.sql` which will help you to do it easily.
 So in your terminal type:
 ```
 $ cat setup_db.sql | mysql -uroot -p
 ```
-Once you run the above command you must enter the passoword and wether all of it was OK the database should be created.
+Once you run the above command, type the passoword and wether all of it was OK the database should be created.
 > You can change database name, username and password, to do so, modify the `setup_db.sql` file before runnig the above command.

 5. Configure enviroment variables.
 The following variables will be used to run the API